AnkitaAgrawal12/AnkitaAgrawal12/README.md

 - 👋 Hi, I’m @AnkitaAgrawal12
-- 👀 I’m interested in ..
+- 👀 I’m interested in artificial intelligence, web development, and data science.
-- 🌱 I’m currently learning Coding, development and Machine Learning
+- 🌱 I’m currently learning coding, development, and machine learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects, innovative AI solutions, and hackathons.
-- 📫 How to reach me ...
+- 📫 How to reach me: [www.linkedin.com/in/ankita-agrawal12]
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love solving puzzles and often participate in escape room challenges

 <!---
 AnkitaAgrawal12/AnkitaAgrawal12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.